-- (a) Regular Meetings.
+(a) Regular Meetings.
 A regular meeting of the Board of Directors shall be held quarterly upon notice given at least seven (7) days previously thereto.
-The Board of Directors may hold additional regular meetings upon notice given at least seven (7) days previously thereto. - (b) Special Meetings.
+The Board of Directors may hold additional regular meetings upon notice given at least seven (7) days previously thereto.

+(b) Special Meetings.
 Notice of any special meeting shall be given at least 24 hours previously thereto.
-Notice of any special meeting shall specify the purpose or purposes for which the meeting is called. - shall be given to each Director by written notice delivered personally, mailed to each Director at such Director's business or home address, or delivered by facsimile or electronic transmission, to such address maintained by the Secretary.
+Notice of any special meeting shall specify the purpose or purposes for which the meeting is called.

+(c) Notice of Meetings.
+Notice of any regular or special meeting shall be given to each Director by written notice delivered personally, mailed to each Director at such Director's business or home address, or delivered by electronic transmission, to such address maintained by the Secretary.
 All such notices shall specify the date, time and location of the meeting.
 Reasonable public notice shall be given for all meetings required to be open under this section.
-Public notice shall be posted at the principal office of the corporation and delivered in such other manner as determined by the President so as to provide reasonable notice to the public. - (d) Waiver.
+Public notice shall be posted at the principal office of the corporation and delivered in such other manner as determined by the President so as to provide reasonable notice to the public.

+BYLAWS Board of Trustees Policy Manual June 2024 (d) Waiver.
 Any Director may waive notice of any meeting.
 Notice of a meeting need not be given to a Director who signs a waiver of notice, whether before or after a meeting, or who attends the meeting without protesting before the meeting or at its commencement the lack of notice.